-With our current climate and context, there has never been a time to press for more of an emphasis to be placed on history and civics.
-History matters, and if I am elected to be the region 9 representative for the California Council for Social Studies, I will work to help support and advocate for my fellow teachers in the region 9 area.
-I have been fortunate to attend seminars all over the country over the past ten years, which has greatly widened and deepened my professional learning network.
-These individuals have made me realize just how essential it is to have a strong network of educators to work with in order to enhance my own curriculum and teaching strategies.
+With our current climate and context, there has never been a time to press for more of an emphasis to be placed on the significance of history and civics.
+We need to empower our students to become active citizens.
+History matters, and if I am elected to serve for another year as the region 9 representative for the California Council for Social Studies, I will work to help support and advocate for my fellow teachers in the region 9 area.
 Working together, we are stronger and can create a louder voice to bring equity, civics, and critical thinking to the forefront.

 After serving for a year, I have a better understanding of how to advocate more for teachers on the board.
 I would like to make sure that we are providing teachers not only with curriculum and resources to use within the classroom, but I would also like to support them with information that they can utilize for discussions within their own districts.
 I want our members, and social studies teachers across the state, to know that CCSS is an organization that they can turn to for help and support in making sure that we are always doing what is best for all of our students within the classroom.

 Fortunate is a word that does not entirely encompass the way I feel about the opportunities I have been given over the past ten years in regards to studying history and professional development, but that is how I feel.
 It would be an honor to serve the social studies educators in region 9 for another year and to give back to a community which has enriched my life so much.